safing/docs/portmaster/install/windows.md

 **Notifications are not working on Windows 7 and 8.**

 Microsoft added a notification service that supports actions with Windows 10 so Portmaster's notifications won't work on Windows 7 or 8.
 We will push alternatives as we find solutions and time to do so.
-In the meantime we recommend not to use the "ask" action as a default when running on Windows 7 or 8.
+In the meantime we recommend not to use the "prompt" action as a default when running on Windows 7 or 8.